 The first stages of baby development reflect changes in motor skills, cognitive skills and personal development

-Motor Development refers to posture, locomotion including manipulation.
+Motor Development refers to posture and locomotion including manipulation.

 Cognitive development refers to changes in awareness, understanding and communication.